sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/safeguarding-your-data.md

 We have an automated workflow to identify machines that don't meet policies and queue them for replacement.

 The Microsoft 365 "Red Team" within Microsoft is made up of intrusion specialists.
 They look for any opportunity to gain unauthorized access.
 The "Blue Team" is made up of defense engineers who focus on prevention, detection, and recovery.
 They build intrusion detection and response technologies.
-To keep up with the learnings of the security teams at Microsoft, see [Security, Privacy, and Compliance Blog](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/bg-p/securityprivacycompliance).
+To keep up with the learnings of the security teams at Microsoft, see [Security, Compliance, and Identity Blog](https://techcommunity.microsoft.com/category/security-compliance-and-identity/blog/microsoftsecurityandcompliance).

 To monitor and observe activity in your Microsoft 365 subscription: